 Studio photographers will appreciate that the Panasonic GH5s (unlike the SX420) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the SX420 and the GH5s are recent models that are part of the current product line-up of Panasonic.
+The GH5s is a recent model that features in the current product line-up of Panasonic.
 In contrast, the SX420 has been discontinued (but can be found pre-owned on eBay).
 As a replacement in the same line of cameras, the SX420 was succeeded by the Canon SX430.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Canon SX420 Manual (free pdf) or the online Panasonic GH5s Manual.

 So what conclusions can be drawn?
 Which of the two cameras – the Canon SX420 or the Panasonic GH5s – has the upper hand?
 Is one clearly better than the other?
 Below is a summary of the relative strengths of each of the two contestants.

 - More detail: Offers more megapixels (19.9 vs 9.9MP) with a 41% higher linear resolution.

 - Ready to shoot: Has a lens built-in, whereas the GH5s requires a separate lens.